-If you’re unhappy in your relationship it’s very unlikely that you’re going to really enjoy having sex.
+If you’re unhappy in your relationship it’s very unlikely that you’re going to really enjoy being physically intimate.
 In this case, figuring out how to improve female libido isn’t what you should be concentrating on right now.

 Instead, I encourage you to explore my website.
 I’ve published many articles about how to deal with relationship problems.
 And now is the time to start addressing whatever the issues might be.

 I wonder how you’d feel about suggesting relationship counselling or marriage guidance to your partner?
-If he or she isn’t keen (or you aren’t), and you have no idea how to improve matters, then you might like: Save the Marriage/Relationship.
-This unique programme was developed by my colleague Lee Baucom, PhD.
+If he or she isn’t keen (or you aren’t), and you have no idea how to improve matters, then I think you’ll find my Loving Communication Kit for Couples really helpful.
+It’s chock-full of tool, tips and advice.

 And if by any chance you’re in an abusive relationship, I know you’re definitely in need of help.
 Please, do connect with a professional counsellor as soon as possible.

-Ultimately, if you’re not sure that you’re in the right relationship, then my Compatibility Quiz/Relationship Test can help you find out, once and for all.
+Ultimately, if you’re not sure that you’re in the right relationship, then my Relationship Test can help you find out, once and for all.

 If you suffer from anxiety, it may be stopping you from being able to have an enjoyable, healthy physical relationship.
-Ironically, having sex may help bring anxiety levels down due to the influence of the calming/bonding hormone oxytocin.
+Ironically, making love may help bring anxiety levels down due to the influence of the calming/bonding hormone oxytocin.
 (One of those annoying catch-22s!)

 Just a little note of warning before you start searching for depression treatment: antidepressants often cause low libido and general lack of romantic feelings.
 A rather depressing side effect!
 So approach with caution, and take a look at natural alternatives first.

-You can also learn how to cure yourself from depression with Hypnosis Download’s fabulous complete depression bundle.
+You can also learn how to cure yourself from depression with Hypnosis Download’s effective complete depression bundle.